nisharga/job/README.md

 # Accepting Request:
 <code><b>Thank you for accepting my application.
 I would like to have a 15 minute meeting with you where I can discuss my resume with you.
 Thank you again.</b></code>

+# When you will join
+<code><b>After learning more about this role, I am confident it would be a great fit for my experience and skill set.
+I can be available to start as soon as the beginning of the next work week</b></code>

+# Strengths and Weaknesses
+<code><b> Talk about my strengths – I can say that I’m a quick learner, team player, adaptable and creative person
+Talk about my weaknesses - I’m never satisfied with my work, I always feel that it could be done better.</b></code>